GSA-TTS/identity-handbook/_articles/definition-of-done.md

 - Appropriate refactoring has been done as part of developing the story
   - Dead code has been pruned
   - The Login.gov design system is used in views
-- New code must be free of medium and highlevel static and dynamic security vulnerabilities as reported by Snyk
+- New code must be free of medium- and high-level static and dynamic security vulnerabilities as reported by Snyk
 - If the story will not be ready to be released to users or there is a serious possibility of failure then the changes are behind a feature flag
 - Analytics logging has been updated and new events have been added if needed